 Risk management systems continuously monitor the extent to which the portfolio differs from the benchmark.
 Extreme discrepancies are prevented in this way.
 The duration model makes use of futures, which can lead to leverage.

-Based on transaction prices, the fund's return was 0.29%.
-The fund outperformed the index in February.
-It offered protection against rising yields in the US and the Eurozone, while benefiting from lower yields (hence rising bond prices) in Japan.
-The tilts in the underlying portfolio also contributed positively to performance; not only tilts away from US and German bonds and towards Japanese bonds, but also the bond selection within the Eurozone.
-Year-to-date, the fund has generated a positive total return and strongly outperformed the index by benefiting from lower yields in the first weeks of the year (and later in Japan) and protecting against rising yields after that.
+Based on transaction prices, the fund's return was 0.16%.
+The fund outperformed the index in August, mainly due to its underweight duration positions in US and Japanese bonds.
+The fund had underweight duration positions in US and German bonds throughout the month and an underweight position in Japanese bonds for part of the month.
+The tilts in the underlying portfolio made a small positive contribution to performance; mainly the tilts to Australian bonds and away from long-dated bonds within Japan.
+Year-to-date, the fund has generated a positive total return and it has outperformed the index strongly by benefiting from lower yields in the first weeks of the year and in Japan in the first half of the year, and by protecting against rising yields in February, April and June-August.
+The tilts in the underlying portfolio also contributed positively.
 All active duration positions are based on the outcomes of our quantitative duration model.

 Expectation of fund manager

 The fund's duration policy is driven by the outcomes of our proprietary quantitative duration model.
 At the end of August, the model predicts rising yields for US and German bonds, driven by the inflation, valuation, trend and low-risk variables.
 The model was neutral for Japanese bonds, mainly due to the more favorable score on the valuation variable.